 - Spokane Area Workforce Development Council

-How work experience can make a difference in the success of youth
+Work experience makes a difference in youth success

 "This internship is important.
 It gives you really big insight.
 As a teenager, you really don't think about a career just yet.
 You think about having a weekend job, like the rest of your friends."